Black Library: Gaming with the Black Library

-The works produced by the Black Library detail the interactions of the Warhammer 40,000 armies: Chaos Space Marines, Daemonhunters, Dark Eldar, Eldar, Imperial Guard, Necrons, Orks, Space Marines, Tau, Tyranids, and the Witch Hunters.
+The works produced by the Black Library detail the interactions of the Warhammer 40,000 armies: Chaos Space Marines, Daemonhunters, Dark Eldar, Eldar, Imperial Guard, Necrons, Orks, Space Marines, T'au, Tyranids, and the Witch Hunters.
 They are collaborated efforts between the authors of the Warhammer 40,000 game rules and the writers of the background.

 These works expand on the storylines, characters, armies, and organisations discussed in the Codexes.
 Combined with contributions to White Dwarf magazine of articles, stories, and rules, and miniature lines produced by both Games Workshop and Forge World, they expand upon the fictional world of the original Warhammer 40,000 game and its other companion games.
 The column "Chapter Approved" of White Dwarf is a forum for collaborations between authors, model makers, and the rulemakers, allowing for the characters to have their own place amongst Warhammer 40,000 battles.

 Alongside of the Warhammer 40,000 game was a short-lived game called Warhammer Warriors.
 The system was created by Rick Priestley and based on the playing style of LostWorlds.
 Many of the characters released for the miniature game were given rules and a "gaming book" to be used in playing against others.
 This series ended before many of the novels were published and production of cross-promotional books was discontinued.

 Fiction of the Black Library

 Most of the stories take place thousands of years after the fall of the Emperor of Mankind at the hands of his favoured son Horus, once loyal but corrupted by Chaos.
 Many millennia have passed since then but the Imperium is still at war with the Chaos Space Marines, along with many new enemies.

-The majority of these stories are written in the perspective of humans, primarily those of the Imperial Guard, the mechanic/scientist-mystics of the Adeptus Mechanicus, the female warriors of the Sisters of Battle, the holy Inquisition, and the superhuman Space Marines, although some have been written from the perspective of corrupt Chaos-worshipping humans, as well as the alien Eldar and Tau races.
+The majority of these stories are written in the perspective of humans, primarily those of the Imperial Guard, the mechanic/scientist-mystics of the Adeptus Mechanicus, the female warriors of the Sisters of Battle, the holy Inquisition, and the superhuman Space Marines, although some have been written from the perspective of corrupt Chaos-worshipping humans, as well as the alien Eldar and T'au races.
 They span the complete Warhammer 40,000 universe.